saadahmadhere/yoda-translator/README.md

 # Yoda Speak
-An app made in Vanilla JS used for translating your language in the ones that Yoda speaks.
+An app made in Vanilla JS used for translating your language into the one that Yoda speak.

 ## How to Translate
 [Click here](https://yodictranslator.netlify.app/) to use the app.